ForwardFinancing/forwardfinancing.github.io/_posts/2018-26-04-elixir-post.md

 ---
 layout: post
-title:  "Working with object oriented and functional programming without losing your mind."
+title:  "Working With Object Oriented and Functional Programming Without Losing Your Mind"
 date:   2018-04-26 12:00:00 -0400
 categories: elixir coding ruby oo functional
 author: Tania Paiva
 ---

-## Working with object oriented and functional programming without losing your mind.
+## Working With Object Oriented and Functional Programming Without Losing Your Mind

-At Forward Financing we are always going forward, that's why our technology stack is pretty mixed.
+At Forward Financing we work with several technologies, our stack is pretty mixed.
-We work with Rails, Phoenix, React, Redux among others, that means as developers we are changing the development environment sometimes more than once at day.
+We work with Rails, Phoenix, React, Redux among others, which means we are changing the development environment sometimes more than once at day.

-Sometimes in the morning you are developing a new feature in the Elixir-Phoenix environment, and at the afternoon we are improving existing code made on Ruby on Rails.
+Sometimes in the morning you are developing a new feature in the Elixir-Phoenix environment, and in the afternoon we are improving existing code made on Ruby on Rails.

 The main thing with this "switching" is the programming paradigm that each of this technologies uses is totally